 - Workers who drop tools and debris without checking whether someone is below them

-If you faced any kinds of serious injuries on a construction site, check with a Long Island lawyer to determine what right you have to seek compensation.
+If you faced any kinds of serious injuries on a construction site, check with a Bronx construction accident and injury lawyer to determine what right you have to seek compensation.
 Sometimes, complex situations can occur where you may meet exceptions even if you would otherwise be unable to sue.
-A free consultation with an attorney can help you determine your eligibility, and your attorney can explain the options you have moving forward.
+A free consultation with an attorney can help you determine your eligibility, and your Manhattan construction accident attorney can explain the options you have moving forward.

 In many cases, filing a lawsuit is the best way to maximize your damages where accepting insurance payments or worker benefits might fall short.
-Check with a Brooklyn attorney to find out which route to recovery is best in your case.
+Check with a Long Island construction Injury attorney to find out which route to recovery is best in your case.

 Call Our New York Construction Site Accident Lawyers

 If you were hurt on a construction site and need help getting compensation and understanding your rights, call The Carrion Law Firm.
-Our Queens construction site accident lawyers offer free legal consultations.
+Our Staten Island construction site accident lawyers offer free legal consultations.
 Call (718) 841-0083 today.